2018-2019 Undergraduate & Graduate Catalog

 Students who attend classes on the Robert C. Pew Grand Rapids Campus can purchase textbooks at the GVSU Laker Store adjacent to the plaza on the first floor of the Richard M. DeVos Center.
 Hours are 8 a.m. to 6 p.m.
 Monday through Thursday, 8 a.m. to 5 p.m. on Friday, and 8 a.m. to 2 p.m. on Saturday.
 Telephone (616) 331-6602.

 The Campus Health Center is located at 10383 A 42nd Avenue on the Allendale Campus.
-The center is designed to provide health care for students, faculty members, staff members, and their families on a walk-in basis.
-Services include (but are not limited to) the diagnosis and treatment of illnesses and accidents, physical exams, immunizations, women's health services, STD testing, and referrals.
-Physician assistants and nurses staff the center Monday through Friday during fall and winter semesters.
-The center is closed when classes are not in session.
+The center is designed to provide health care for students, faculty members, staff members, and their families.
+We encourage making appointments but will accept walk-ins based on availability.
+Services include (but are not limited to) the diagnosis and treatment of illnesses and accidents, physical exams, immunizations, women's health services, STD testing, allergy injections, and referrals.
+Physician assistants and nurses staff the center Monday through Friday year round.
 The Campus Health Center accepts all major health insurance plans and will bill them accordingly.

 Housing and Residence Life and Campus Dining

-Traditional-style living centers accommodate approximately 900 freshman students.
-Traditional-style living centers accommodate two people per room with semiprivate bathrooms in the hallway for all floormates to access.
+Traditional-style living centers accommodate approximately 900 students.
+The centers house two people per room with semiprivate bathrooms in the hallway for all floormates.

-Suite-style living centers accommodate 1,000 students.
-The centers are divided into suites of two double rooms (for four students) and a shared bathroom.
+Suite-style living centers accommodate approximately 1,000 students.
+The centers are divided into suites of two double rooms (for four students) and a shared private bathroom.

-Cluster-style living centers offer student rooms that are similar to traditional-style (but are the size of suite-style units) and feature two- and three-person units.
-Resident rooms are clustered around shared bathroom and lounge spaces.
+Cluster-style living center accommodate approximately 500 students.
+The center offers student rooms that are similar to traditional-style (but are the size of suite-style units) and feature two- and three-person units.
+Resident rooms are clustered around shared semi-private bathroom and lounge spaces.

 Room and board may be paid in full at the beginning of each semester or, for a service charge, in four installments.
 All room-and-board rates are subject to change by action of the Board of Trustees.

-All of our units resemble privately developed apartments in every way, yet are conveniently located right on campus and offer support services that are highly beneficial to residents.
+All of our units resemble privately developed apartments, but are conveniently located right on campus and offer support services that are highly beneficial to residents.
 Students must apply for housing each year.
 We accept applications daily and encourage any interested student to apply for housing.
 Applications and contracts are available online at www.gvsu.edu/housing/.

 Housing Application Process